Welcome

 “I believe a man is happier, and happier in a richer way, if he has the freeborn mind …”)

 Like the roadrunner I left this area 50 years ago to have several freeborn careers.
-One was as the Senior Vice President of Planning for American Stores Company, then with 180,000 employees.
-I learned in acquiring, building, and selling stores that there are 5 rules for retailing success: location, location, location, cost of goods, and location.
-Based on population growth studies, ASC would purchase locations like Exit 215 forty years in advance.
+One was as the Senior Vice President of Planning for American Stores, then with 180,000 employees.
+I learned in acquiring or selling stores that there are 5 rules for retailing success: location, location, location, cost of goods, location.
+That lesson learned has been applied at Exit 215; take a good look at this wide freeway thoroughfare.
 Can anyone believe the I-5 will be relocated in the next 1,000 years?
 Exit 215 may have various (ad)ventures related to nonprofit enterprises; some may fail, some may evolve.
 What won’t change is Exit 215’s location.
-Like Europe’s Roman Roads, I-5’s exits will determine the shape of urban and rural development for generations to come.
+Like Europe’s Roman Roads, I-5’s exits will determine the shape of urban development for generations to come.
 Our goal is to have this site teach, by botanical and historical example, multitudes of next generations to be good stewards of this earth.

 If you’ve read this far, I apologize for this much prose.
 I’ve found that one often communicates poorly with numbers (how I think), with the written word, and via conversations.
 The best way to communicate is “visually.”
-Our dreams for this Exit 215 campus: an ethnobotanical garden (at the Farm), a botanic garden (Bonhoeffer), ADA accessible paths, the children’s maze, the butterfly garden kiosk roofs, a restored salmon stream, the outdoor amphitheater, tradecraft pioneer cabins, a “Sunday school every-day” preschool, the native plants (in a zoo-like presentation), the restored old chapel, the rills and ponds, an old roses garden, even the cemetery – all now exist.
+Our dreams for this Exit 215 campus: a heritage orchard, a botanical garden, handicap paths, the children’s maze, the butterfly garden kiosk roofs, a restored salmon stream, the outdoor amphitheater, tradecraft pioneer cabins, a “Sunday school everyday” preschool, the native plants (in a zoo-like presentation), the restored old chapel, the rills and ponds, an old roses garden, even the cemetery – all now exist.
 It is for the next generation to perfect what has been saved.

 Please visit to see.
-For a visual example, find one of the Gardens’ larger charred “stumps.”
-When one drives from Medford, OR to Vancouver, BC and if you venture west or east, right or left in an hour of driving … you will not be able to find a conifer alive in 1870.
-Spruce trees live for 750 years, Douglas Fir for 1,500, and Cedar for more than 3,000 years.
+For a visual example of a visual example, find one of the Gardens’ larger charred “stumps.”
+When one drives from Medford to Vancouver, BC and if you venture west or east, right or left in an hour of driving … you will not be able to find a conifer alive in 1870.
+Spruce live for 750, Douglas Fir for 1,500, and Cedar for more than 3,000 years.
 We humans have cut down every tree that was standing 150 years ago.
 We did not leave even one.
-Our gardens host a 21′ diameter Western Red Cedar stump that may have been alive at the time of Moses.
-Walk among other large Red Cedar stumps that were alive before Christ.
+Our gardens may soon host a 17′ diameter Douglas Fir Stump that was alive before Christ and a portion of its log once destined for the Chicago World’s Fair.
+Walk among the large Red Cedar stumps that may be as old as Moses.
 Note the blackened stumps, the “Big Burn” destroyed both loggers’ debris and plants that reseed slowly.
 Since then, we have learned to put petroleum on the ground, surround ourselves inside moving metal and plastic, turn on space age sound systems, and hurtle here and there without thinking.
 Thoughtlessly over time we have thrice terra transformed Cascadia (western Washington and Oregon) cutting all the big trees, fueling the Big Burn, and replanting foreign and singularly favored native species.
 With the coming population growth, our fourth reform will be covering it all with asphalt.

 Because if there is a God (we are given the gift of dealing with that question individually), it is possible that evidence might be “shown” to us from time to time either in history or our lives.
 And if you believe in God, “some judgment” must be associated.
 But even if you don’t believe, there is a “judgment” coming.
 What will the next generation say standing on dry gravel hills with few native plants or life existent?
 (Delaware has but 1/2 its native plants, we are decreasing our inventory at twice their pace.)
 Show us other Yew, Hawthorne, Oak, White Pine, Ash, Arbutus that once covered these hills.
 Note the absence of birds; the total absence of salmon; the freeway purposely planted to minimize roadkill.
 We are on our way to destroying it all.
 Our natural extinction will be a chosen judgment.
 It is not inevitable; we choose it by continuing our killing ways: plants, animals, and individuals, singly and in groups.
 And one asks, “Why?”